ave-llan/linux-server-setup/how-to/install-postgres-and-configure.md

     ```

-3. Require a password from the newly created user.
+3. Configure PostgreSQL to look for a password from the newly created user.

     Open the configuration file.
     ```